dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 Calling it by using ``getFragmentManager()``

-You can then find your fragment by tag or ID
+<mark style="background: #AD21D9;">You can then find your fragment by tag or ID:</mark>
 - ``findFragmentById()``
 - ``findFragmentByTag()``

-You can pop fragments directly off the back stack or register a listener to monitor such changes.
+<mark style="background: #AD21D9;">You can pop fragments directly off the back stack or register a listener to monitor such changes:</mark>
 - ``popBackStack()``
 - ``addOnBackStackChangedListener()``

 ### <mark style="background: #AD21D9;">Fragment Transactions:</mark>

-Fragments are great to setup applications where you may want multiple windows , but if you are on a smaller screen, how do you swap between fragments.
+Fragments are great to setup applications where you may want multiple windows.
+But if you are on a smaller screen, how do you swap between fragments?

 This is achieved by <mark style="background: #AD21D9;">Fragment Transactions</mark>